ABeck617/Complete_Landing_Page/README.md

 # Description

-This is a basic landing page with HTML and TailwindCSS.
+This is a basic Product Website with HTML and TailwindCSS.